parkermac/LO/README.md

 ## Organization of LO and relation to LO_output

-**Naming convention**: We follow a fairly strict system of naming things associated with a ROMS run in order to allow for modularity, e.g. running a given grid and forcing files with a new executable.
+**Naming convention**: We follow a strict system of naming things associated with a ROMS run in order to allow for modularity, e.g. running a given grid and forcing files with a new executable.

 Things that I type in [ ] below mean that they would be replaced by specific strings, for example when using them as command line arguments.